 Students are people and people, not technology, change the world if for no other reason than people create the technology, manage (to whatever degree they do) the technology, and suffer or thrive because of its effects.

-People can’t create technology that changes the world out change the world without (or because of) technology without knowledge.
+People can’t create technology that changes the world without knowledge.
 Knowledge is information in context—knowing not just how to calculate the speed of light, but why.
 Knowing what happened during World War I, but also understanding how that knowledge is valuable; knowing what conditions existed to allowed something as terrible as the world’s first global war to occur, and what the fallouts since have been.

 Without context, knowledge is just information.
 With context it becomes knowledge, and knowledge applied and reflected on over time becomes wisdom.
 That’s the sequence.